miskapoyry/TicketGuru-Scrum-ritarit/ticketAPI/get.md

 - Status Code: `200 OK`

-**Error Responses** :

-- 404 Not Found: This response occurs when there are no tickets found in the system or the requested resource does not exist.

-- 400 Bad Request: This response occurs if there is an issue with the request format or invalid parameters.

 **Response Body** :

 An array of ticket objects, where each object contains the following fields: